Last Updated on

 There are many brands including Toxiban, CharcoAid and Liqui-Charcoal-Vet Aqueous Suspension.

 We recommend a 100% natural USA-sourced activated charcoal.

 Treatment is administered by mouth with water via the use of a syringe.
 Sometimes it requires a stomach tube.

 Once introduced, activated charcoal will pass through your dog’s body and begin absorbing toxins.

 How It Actually Works

-A 25-gram dose, for example, covers a surface area of approximately 5 football fields!
-It’s amazing.
-You can’t actually see it with the naked eye.
-Trust that activated charcoal can save your dog’s life in certain scenarios.
+You can’t see it with the naked eye, but trust that activated charcoal can save your dog’s life in certain scenarios.

 Activated Charcoal Dosing

-It’s best to talk with your vet to ensure that you’re providing a correct amount.
+Talk with your vet to ensure a correct amount is provided.
 Do this before an accident ever occurs.

 Emergencies Require Help